 You can also find interior work by JFHVH (as I’m sure he was known back then) in Vienna’s centre, for example in the Augustinerkirche, Minoritenkirche and Michaelerkirche churches.

-As a variation on the concept of a triumphal arch, the militaristic decor and sculptures around the Gloriette echo the building’s apparent meaning as a tribute to war.
-It certainly sounds better than “upmarket garden ornament.”
+As a variation on the concept of a triumphal arch, the militaristic decor and sculptures around the Gloriette echo the building’s apparent meaning as a monument to war.
+(It certainly sounds better than “custom garden feature.”)

 Tickets & visitor tips